Fall 2019 Arts Enrichment Grant Recipient

 Requirements?
 Awardees should reference GTU/CARe in presentations, publications, and promotional materials.
 Awardees are required to provide a short presentation as part of CARe's "Brown Bag", lunch series (first Friday of the month) and/or to submit a blog post for this website.
 If, for any reason, the project cannot be undertaken or completed, all funds must be returned without delay.
 Awardees must submit an updated W-9 form to the CARe office; CARe will forward the necessary paperwork to the GTU in order to release funds.

-Writing Prize Spring 2018
+Writing Prize Fall 2019

 Who is eligible?
 All currently enrolled GTU students.

 Requirements?
-The prize winner must present the paper in a "Brown Bag Lunch" (first Friday of each month) or other agreed upon public presentation.
-The paper will also be featured as a CARe blog post.
+The prize winner must present the paper at a Brown Bag Lunch talk (held on the first Friday of each month) or other agreed upon public presentation.
+The paper will also be featured as a post on our blog, CARe Package.
 Awardees should reference GTU/CARe in any related presentations and publications.
 In order to release funds, awardees must submit an updated IRS W-9 to the CARe office.

-Arts Enrichment Grant Spring 2018
+Faculty Arts Enrichment Grants Spring 2019

-- How will the grant help pay for the field trip? (e.g., BART tickets, museum admission, refreshments)
+- How will the grant help pay for the field trip? (e.g. BART tickets, museum admission, refreshments)

-Awardees will be required to report on their arts activity with an illustrated post for our blog CARE Package.
+Awardees will be required to report on their arts activity with an illustrated post for our blog CARe Package.
 Please note, this is a lump sum grant and awardees will be required to file a W9 with the GTU.
-This is not a reimbursement grant, so no need to keep receipts for CARe.
+This is not a reimbursement grant, so there is no need to keep receipts for CARe.
 Field trip expenses do NOT have to equal $200; remaining funding is considered an honorarium.